-You definitely do not want to bloat a tune with too many triplets as it may break the pulse and the whole feel of the tune instead of enhancing it.
-Repetition is already the foundation of Irish traditional music, and what many players commonly do is playing a triplet every second time in the same part of a tune.
+You certainly don’t want to bloat a tune with too many triplets, as it may break the pulse and the whole feel of the tune instead of enhancing it.
+Repetition is already the foundation of Irish traditional music, and what many players commonly do is play a triplet every other time in the repeating part of a tune.
 That way, triplets are used in favor of variations, and that’s something we would recommend as well.

 Practicing triplets on a tin whistle

 Triplets especially sound good in fast tempos, in such a case the middle note sounds more like a grace note and that’s what we want to hear.
 So, once you get used to the ornament itself, try increasing the tempo to get the best feel of using it.

 Another good example of tin whistle triplets